 JACKSON, Miss.
 (WLBT) - One of the busiest stretches of interstate in the metro will have lanes completely shutdown in coming weeks for construction.

-The Mississippi Department of Transportation officials say they will shut all of eastbound, then the westbound traffic starting October 18th
+Mississippi Department of Transportation officials say they will shut all of eastbound, then the westbound traffic starting October 18.

 During construction, heavy trucks will detour around the entire city on I-220 and I-55.
 Local traffic will be diverted onto Highway 80.

-With local commuters diverted onto Highway 80, that stretch likely to become congested with local motorists.
+With local commuters diverted onto Highway 80, that stretch is likely to become congested with local motorists.

 With the heavy traffic and workers present, MDOT is encouraging motorists to make safety a top priority.